 Safeguarding your rights is important at any stage of life, but especially during a divorce.
 In an ideal scenario, paperwork does not go missing and the process goes through without delays.
 Unfortunately, real life does not happen this way.
 Ensuring documentation and retirement asset distribution agreements are received and accepted by plan administrators prior to finalization of the divorce is the best way to hedge your risk during this difficult time.

 If you or someone you know is facing divorce, contact an experienced New York City divorce attorney today learn about what you may be entitled to under state and federal laws.
 With years of family law experience, the attorneys at the offices of Alatsas Law Firm guide their clients every step of the way with compassion and legal advocacy.
-Schedule an initial consultant by calling (718)-233-2903 today
+Schedule an initial consultation by calling (718)-233-2903 today